wmcbrine/PDCurses/x11/README.md

   switch -O2.
 You can turn this off, and turn on debugging (-g), by adding "--enable-debug" to the configure command.

 - Run "make".
-This should build libXCurses and all the demo programs.
+This should build libXCurses.
+Add the target "demos" to build the sample programs.

 - Optionally, run "make install". curses.h and panel.h will be renamed when installed (to xcurses.h and xpanel.h), to avoid conflicts with